sLandserve/landscape_simulation/README.md

-# landscape_simulation
+Simulated landscapes
+===

 Repository for the landscape simulation and network creation part of the sLandserve project.
+The workflow for this project is being developed in `workflow.Rmd`.

+Note that the development version of `ggplot2` is required:

+`install.packages("devtools")`

+`devtools::install_github("tidyverse/ggplot2")`